svet-b/grafana-mqtt-datasource/README.md

 - When topic is changed, re-subscribe to new topic immediately.
 Currently the user needs to save and refresh the dashboard.
 - Enable parsing of other payload formats: JSON (via JSONata), CBOR, etc
-- Enable passing of credentials for authentication (though probably without a backend plugin component, at least for the time being)

 Some other enhancements: